 - restricting total daily carbohydrates to less than 25 grams for most women.

 - eating foods that do not spike insulin levels.

 The nutrient intake on a ketogenic diet typically works out to about 70-75% of calories from fat, 20-25% from protein, and 5-10% from carbohydrate on a daily basis when calories are not restricted. however, if you want to lose weight, you must restrict your dietary fat in order to signal your body to make up for the difference by burning your body fat for fuel.

 This makes sense, right?
 Eat all the fat your body needs to run and it doesn’t have to burn it’s stored fuel.
 The body will always prefer you to eat all of your fuel so that it can save your fat for a famine or a crisis situation.
 Remember that the body is a primal machine, whose job is to make sure you survive in all situations.

 So, in order to be successful on a ketogenic diet, you’ll need to know EXACTLY what macros to eat (grams of protein, fat, and carbohydrates daily), eat whole organic and grass-fed food and meats, and live a lifestyle that optimizes your hormonal balance so that your body can work properly again.
 You’ll also need to cultivate some awareness about how certain foods can negatively and positively affect your blood sugar.
-If you want to learn more about keto and how to get started, I have a whole library of free resources available.

 p.s.
 You know I’m not a doctor, right?
 This is information that I’m sharing based on my own research and personal experience.
 Please do not take any information found here as a substitute for professional medical advice.
 See the disclosure.